tarnas14/no-self-control/README.md

 * based on settings we track HP of current session. adding wins and losses affects HP
 * end of session:
 when HP reaches 0 points
-or reached maximum number of games or maximum number of consecutive losses has been reached
+or reached maximum number of games (not counting warmups) or maximum number of consecutive losses has been reached
 * after session has ended it cannot be modified